w3c/alreq/.github/ISSUE_TEMPLATE/add-a-new-gap-analysis-topic.md

 Explain_why_you_chose_the_priority

 Move the following to the second comment in the thread:
-_The first comment in this issue contains text that will automatically appear in [the XXX gap-analysis document](https://w3c.github.io/sealreq/gap-analysis/XXX-gap#XXX) as a subsection with the same title as this issue.
+_The first comment in this issue contains text that will automatically appear in [the Arabic & Persian gap-analysis document](https://w3c.github.io/sealreq/gap-analysis/alreq-gap#XXX) as a subsection with the same title as this issue.
 Any edits made to that comment will be immediately available in the document.
 Proposals for changes or discussion of the content can be made in comments below this point._